havisk/Working-with-Meteor/README.md

-#Image Share app using Meteor JS
+#Image Gallery app using Meteor JS
 #
 #Tech Used
 ##Meteor